tyzbit/numerifides/README.md

 locally.
 Each full node will gossip about mappings to one another, and periodically query one another to check consensus about mappings.
-A full node should also have a copy of the Bitcoin blockchain for maximum security, but it could be possible to use a pruned node if the user feels the level of risk is acceptable.
+A full node should also have a copy of the Bitcoin blockchain for maximum security, but it could be possible to use a pruned backend node if the user feels the level of risk is acceptable.

 If a mapping was originally censored, once an honest node sees it, it will broadcast it to all nodes it knows about.
 Honest nodes will see it as either the first